-So how can you possibly identify these sites and keep yourself from being duped?
-Here are the main things to look out for.
+How can you identify these sites and keep yourself from being duped?
+Keep an eye out for the following.

-A biased mattress-review website sometimes won't provide anywhere on the site the full name of the person or people behind the site.
-In addition, a WHOIS search allows you to learn “who is” the owner of a particular website.
-A biased product-review website, however, may block this information.
+A WHOIS search allows you to learn “who is” the owner of a particular website.
+A biased mattress-review website, however, often blocks this information seemingly due to fear or shame.
 If they have blocked their identity, then you can't find a person's name anywhere on the results page.
-This often means that the registrant name says “private" and the registrant organization is the name of a company that offers domain privacy services, such as “Domains By Proxy, LLC.”
+This often means that the registrant name says “private" and the registrant organization is a domain privacy services company, such as “Domains By Proxy, LLC.”

-Avoiding bias requires much more than merely not taking compensation to influence a review.
+Avoiding bias in a mattress review requires more than merely not being affected by financial considerations.
 A careful methodology is required.
-If a review website lacks such a methodology, then bias – whether intentional or not – will almost certainly be present.
+If a review's methodology is poor, vague, non-existent, or mindlessly copied from us, then bias – whether intentional or not – will almost certainly be present.